-It is a day off for schools, the general population, and few businesses are closed and it is celebrated on the third Monday of January every year and it comes around King’s birthday, January 15.
-In the Civil Rights Movement, King was the chief spokesperson for nonviolent activism and it was a successful protest for racial discrimination in federal and state law.
+It is a day off for schools, the general population, and a few businesses are closed it is celebrated on the third Monday of January every year and it comes around King’s birthday, January 15.
+In the Civil Rights Movement, King was the chief spokesperson for nonviolent activism and it was a successful protest against racial discrimination in federal and state law.

 Some educational institutions mark this day by teaching their students about the work f Martin Luther King and the struggle against racism and racial segregation.
 This day promotes equal rights for all Americans, irrespective of their backgrounds.
 And it is observed that in the coming years Americans are encouraged to give some time to this day as volunteers in the citizen of America action society.

 As it is a public holiday or federal holiday on this day and it has quite different names in some of the states.
 Few schools and colleges are closed on this day including some of the cooperation.

 Few shops and grocery stores are tending to open and similarly few schools tend to open to teach their pupils or students about the importance of this day.
 Banks are also closed on this day and branches of major banks TD Banks, First Citizens, and Bank of America are also closed on this day.

 What is the Background of MLK Jr. Day?

 Martin Luther King was a civil rights activist and he was famous for his “I Have a Dream”.
 Martin was the youngest man to achieve the award of the Nobel Peace Prize and he was an advocate of nonviolent protest.
 Martin died in the year 1968 and after that, the campaign was started on his birthday to make a holiday an Honor to him.